BenBypasses/ovh-bypass/README.md

 fivem: This will basicly connect to the fivem server draining its bandwidth you need alot of power for this tho.

-voxility: Use port 9874 and you can slam any voxility server.
+voxility: Use port 9874 with randomized tcp flags and you can slam any voxility server.

 REQUIREMENTS: You need a spoofed server ofc.